The local FGC is the time machine I didn't know I needed

 Instead, it was a time machine.

 The odd combination of rhythm and chaos was both familiar and comforting.
-Although the games were new, the homogeneous wave caused synapses to fire.
+Although the games were new, the homogeneous wave of sound caused synapses to fire.

 If I closed my eyes, I was, in an instant, transported 33 years back in time.
 I could picture myself as I was in my youth, stood on the ugly, colourful carpets of the Bradford arcades I grew up in, excited for the battles ahead.

-Time became a flat circle as I occupied present and past - 2024 and 1992 - simultaneously.
-I was surrounded by 360 degrees of Street Fighter, Mortal Kombat, and their ilk - their soundtracks screaming over one another, vying for attention.
+Time became a flat circle as I occupied past and present - 1992 and 2024 - simultaneously.
+I was surrounded by 360 degrees of Street Fighter, Mortal Kombat, Tekken, and their ilk - their soundtracks screaming over one another, vying for attention.

 My brain flicked between memorable moments of Saturdays spent hanging out with friends to play fighting games.